International workshop on liquid metal battery fluid dynamics (LMBFD 2017)

 Please use the LaTeX-template provided here to prepare your abstract.
 Should you prefer a different word processor, please follow closely the layout of the file ‘abstract_template.pdf’ (included in the package).
 Submit the abstract as a pdf-file to firstname.lastname@example.org.

-When finished the final programme will be available here in pdf format.
+The final programme is available here in pdf format.

-A book of abstracts will be downloadable in digital form from the web site and will be handed out in print to the participants at the start of the workshop.
+A book of abstracts is now available for download.
+It will be handed out in print to the participants at the start of the workshop.
 Publication of a proceedings volume is not intended.